investingwad/dapperc20/README.md

 Bridge Contract Address -

-Bridge contract is using openzepllin ERC20 standard as they call it minter, so only bridge contract can mint and burn the tokens.
-Other than minitng and burning bridge contract address can not do anything
+Bridge contract is using openzepllin ERC20 standard as they call it minter, so only bridge contract can mint the tokens.
+Other than minitng bridge contract address can not do anything

 Owner Address -
 Owner has two privilege it can update the bridge contract(minter) address and can transfer ownership to some other address.
 No other action is allowed by Owner address.
 Owner address is msig by DAD DAO and it has 4/8 msig permissions assigned by DAD governance on EOS